kammt/MemeAssembly/README.md

 3. **Fingers Crossed:** Done everything by the book?
 Now cross your fingers, touch wood, and maybe toss a coin into the wishing well.
 You've played your hand, now it's time to let the code fairies sprinkle their magic!

+*Note: The pull requests should be made to the `develop` branch and not to the `main` branch.
+Failure to do so results in a bonk from the devs.*

 ### Current Contributors:
 ![GitHub Contributors Image](https://contrib.rocks/image?repo=kammt/MemeAssembly)